Juan Minaya: Washington Nationals

 On September 7, 2022, Minaya signed a minor league deal with the Washington Nationals.
 He spent the remainder of the season with the Triple-A Rochester Red Wings, pitching to an 0-2 record and 3.12 ERA with 6 strikeouts in 8.2 innings pitched across 6 appearances.
 He elected free agency on October 6.

 Pittsburgh Pirates

 On February 4, 2023, Minaya signed a minor league contract with the Pittsburgh Pirates organization.
+He made 34 appearances split between the Double–A Altoona Curve and Triple–A Indianapolis Indians, compiling a 4.34 ERA with 41 strikeouts across 37 1/3 innings of work.
+Minaya elected free agency following the season on November 6.